jkjung-avt/yolov4_crowdhuman/README.md

    $ vim Makefile  # edit Makefile with a editor of your own preference
    ```

    Modify the first few lines of the "Makefile" as follows.
 Please refer to [How to compile on Linux (using make)](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make) for more information about these settings.
 Note that CUDA compute "75" is for RTX 2080 Ti and "61" for GTX 1080.
-You might need to modify those based on what kind of GPU you are using.
+You might need to modify those based on the kind of GPU you are using.

    ```
    GPU=1